Naji Marshall Player Props: Pelicans vs. Clippers

 Naji Marshall Insights vs. the Clippers

-- This season, he's put up 8.2% of the Pelicans' attempted field goals, as he's averaging 7.7 per contest.
+- Marshall is responsible for attempting 8.2% of his team's field goal attempts this season with 7.7 per game.

-- He's taken 3.1 threes per game, or 9.4% of his team's shots from beyond the arc this season.
+- He's put up 3.0 threes per game, or 9.1% of his team's shots from beyond the arc this season.

-- Marshall's opponents, the Clippers, have one of the NBA's slowest tempos with 100.8 possessions per game, while his Pelicans rank 18th in possessions per game with 102.4.
+- Marshall's opponents, the Clippers, have a neutral offensive tempo, averaging 100.9 possessions per game, while his Pelicans average 102.3 per game, which ranks 16th among NBA teams.

-- Defensively, the Clippers are eighth in the league, conceding 112.3 points per contest.
+- The Clippers are the 12th-best defensive squad in the league, allowing 112.7 points per game.

-- On the boards, the Clippers have conceded 43.2 rebounds per contest, which puts them 15th in the NBA.
+- Conceding 43.2 rebounds per game, the Clippers are the 15th-ranked squad in the league.

-- In terms of assists, the Clippers are ninth in the NBA, allowing 24.7 per contest.
+- In terms of assists, the Clippers are 11th in the league, conceding 24.9 per game.

 Naji Marshall vs. the Clippers